Truthfulll/KatnisssCapeCanaveral-KSRSS/README.md

 Variants:

-Retro: 60s - 90s era of Cape Canaveral
+Retro: 60s - 90s era of Cape Canaveral,

-Modern: 2020s era of Cape Canaveral
+Modern: 2020s era of Cape Canaveral,

-Starship LC39A (Use with the Modern folder)
+Starship LC39A (Use with the Modern folder),